ilhangrn/rustynotes.com/content/_index.md

 +++
-title = "No title"
-description = "Rust of life"
-date = 2022-12-12
+title = "Journey with some Rust" description = "A journey with some Rust" date = 2023-01-01
 +++

-Finally, in a good level..
+Finally, here.
+A journey with some Rust.